dwarvesf/WeAreHiring/archived/full-stack-engineer.md

 ---
-tags:
-  - hiring
-  - career
-  - full-stack
-  - engineer
 title: Full-Stack Engineer
 date: 2025-02-05
 description: We are looking for a Full-Stack Engineer who is passionate about building scalable, secure, and efficient web applications.
 The ideal candidate will have a strong understanding of both frontend and backend technologies, and the ability to work across the entire stack.
 authors:
   - minh
-hiring: true
+tags:
+  - career
+  - fullstack
 featured: true
 ---